Spriy4nshu/portfolio/README.md

 npm run deploy
 ```

-Note: Make sure to update the "homepage" field in package.json with your actual GitHub username before deploying.
+Note: Make sure to update the "homepage" field in package.json with your actual GitHub username if using github url or replace with your domain before deploying.

-## Customizing Content

-To update your portfolio information:

-1. Edit project data in `src/app/page.tsx`
-2. Replace placeholder images in `public/` directory
-3. Update your social media links in `src/components/Footer.tsx`
-4. Modify the skills section in `src/app/page.tsx`

-## License

-MIT